Alejandro Tosti Facts: 20 Things You Didn’t Know About The PGA Tour Pro

 11. His maiden win on the Korn Ferry Tour came at the 2023 Pinnacle Bank Championship.

-12. After earning his PGA Tour card for the 2024 season, he came close to a maiden win at the Texas Children’s Houston Open, but eventually settled for T2 behind Stephan Jaeger.
+12. After earning his PGA Tour card for the 2024 season, Tosti came close to a maiden win at the Texas Children’s Houston Open, but eventually settled for T2 behind Stephan Jaeger.

 13. Less than two months later, he made his Major debut at the PGA Championship at Valhalla, where he finished T73.